strozfriedberg/lightgrep/README.md

 -------------------------
 Lightgrep supports a subset of [Perl regular expression syntax](https://perldoc.perl.org/perlre) and its matching semantics.
 The [Lightgrep Cheat Sheet](./documentation/LightgrepSyntaxCheatSheet.pdf) (pdf) is the best overview of supported syntax and features.

+### Unsupported features

+Lightgrep's automata-based algorithm provides reliability in performance and is a better fit for streaming through large inputs, but comes with the trade-off that some popular extended regular expression syntax and features are not supported.
+These include boundary assertions, lookaround assertions, back-references, and captured subgroups.
+These features tend to be used more for text-processing applications, while lightgrep's core mission is to provide multi-pattern search over binary streams for digital investigations.
+Limited support for assertions may be supported in a future version of lightgrep.

 Technical Info
 --------------
 Lightgrep is implemented in portable C++17 but exposes a concise C API.
 The core of the API is defined in [include/lightgrep/api.h](./include/lightgrep/api.h).
 You can see a small example program at [examples/c_example/main.c](./examples/c_example/main.c).